dotnet/orleans-docs/src/docs/grains/grain_persistence/relational_storage.md

 4. **Version** &ndash; or **ETag** in application code &ndash; for Orleans, this represents a unique version.
    The type of its actual implementation is not important as long as it represents a unique version.
 In the implementation, Orleans code expects a signed 32-bit integer.
 5. For the sake of being explicit and removing ambiguity, Orleans expects some queries to return either **TRUE as > 0** value or **FALSE as = 0** value.
-That is, affected rows or such do not matter.
+That is, the number of affected or returned rows does not matter.
 If an error is raised or an exception is thrown, the query **must** ensure the entire transaction is rolled back, and may either return FALSE or propagate the exception.
 6. Currently, all but one query are single-row inserts or updates (note, one could replace ``UPDATE`` queries with ``INSERT``, provided the associated
-   ``SELECT`` queries perfomed the last write) except for statistics inserts.
-Statistic insert, as defined by ``InsertOrleansStatisticsKey``, writes the statistics in batches of the predefined maximum size using ``UNION ALL`` for all databases except for Oracle, for which a ``UNION ALL FROM DUAL`` construct is used. ``InsertOrleansStatisticsKey`` is the only query that defines template-like parameters, which Orleans duplicates as many times as there are parameters with differing values.
+   ``SELECT`` queries performed the last write).

 Database engines support in-database programming.
 This is similar to the idea of loading an executable script and invoking it to execute database operations.
 In pseudocode it could be depicted as: